- Checking your product versions are supported

 Please refer to Best practice for raising an Identity Cloud ticket with ForgeRock Support for guidance if you are raising a ticket for Identity Cloud.

-ForgeRock supports customers using the versions and platforms specified in the product Release Notes and End of Service Life policy, our End of Service Life (EOSL) policy and currently supported version are listed in the KB articles listed below:
+ForgeRock supports customers using the versions and platforms specified in the product Release Notes and End of Service Life (EOSL) policy.
+Our EOSL policy and EOSL dates are detailed in ForgeRock End of Service Life (EOSL) Policy and EOSL Dates.

 Support can only be offered on versions of the products that remain within the contracted EOSL dates.